PghTechFest/pghtechfest.github.com/Speakers.md

 <p >Twitter: <a href="http://twitter.com/quicola">@quicola</a></p>
 <hr/>
 <h3 id="benjaminbykowski">Benjamin Bykowski</h3>
-<p >Benjamin Bykowski is VP of Interactive & Technology for Falls Digital and has more than 15 years’ experience in both technology and marketing.
+<p >Benjamin Bykowski is VP of Interactive & Technology for Falls Digital and has more than 15 years' experience in both technology and marketing.
 In his role, Ben applies his education and knowledge in computer science and business administration with his technical and strategic skills to consult and direct client engagements.
-Ben's knowledge and expertise benefit Falls Digital clients in the areas of information architecture and design, emerging technologies, Web and mobile development, industry trends, and client consultancy.
+Ben's knowledge and expertise benefit Falls Digital clients in the areas of information architecture and design, emerging technologies, Web and mobile development, industry trends, and client consultancy.  <br/>
 Ben is a Microsoft Certified Professional and is a member of the Information Architecture Institute (IAI) and the Interaction Design Association (IxDA).
 He has been a frequent speaker at local and regional marketing and Web events with organizations including NEOSA and The Web Association.
-His work has won several industry awards including multiple Site of the Year awards for innovative technology implementation and design.
+His work has won several industry awards including multiple Site of the Year awards for innovative technology implementation and design.<br/>

-Prior to joining Falls Digital, Ben lead a team of information architects, Web developers, and technology professionals in creating world class user experiences on the Web through the use of leading-edge technology applied to well-planned architectures grounded in usability and user interface best practices.
+Prior to joining Falls Digital, Ben lead a team of information architects, Web developers, and technology professionals in creating world class user experiences on the Web through the use of leading-edge technology applied to well-planned architectures grounded in usability and user interface best practices. <br/>
 Off the grid, Ben is the married father of three boys and is a civically engaged member of his local and regional community.
 He enjoys sailing, snowboarding, the outdoors, traveling, reading, and is a practiced chef and DJ.</p>
 <p >Blog/Website: <a href="w3rdofmouth.com">w3rdofmouth.com</a></p>
 <p >Twitter: <a href="http://twitter.com/Sirius_B">@Sirius_B</a></p>